soron93/Perseus-Testing-Challenge/pwned-test/README.md

 ## Getting Started
 Here are the prerequisites for running this testing framework.

-* Step 1: Install Python
+### Step 1: Install Python
 Visit the following website to download Python software.

 https://www.python.org/downloads/

 Download the latest version for your operating system (eg: macOS)

+### Step 2: Install Pip3
+* Follow this link https://pip.pypa.io/en/stable/installation/ to download pip3 on your computer
+* Follow the instructions on the page and then after successfully downloading Pip3, run python3 get-pip.py in your terminal
+* This will install pip3 into your computer and then you can check the installation of pip3 by running which pip3 in your terminal.

+### Step 3: install requirements
-* Step 2: Open the Command-line interface (CLI) and navigate to the pwned-test folder and run `pip3 install requirements.txt`
+Open the Command-line interface (CLI) and navigate to the pwned-test folder and run `pip3 install requirements.txt`

-This command will insatll all the required software the project will use to run the test suite including robotframework, selenium library, chromedriver, geckodriver and more.
+This command will install all the required software the project will use to run the test suite including robotframework, selenium library, chromedriver, geckodriver and more.

 ## Running the test
 * Navigate to the pwned-test directory with the CLI.
 * This test suite can be run using the following commands: